 In addition to earning a master's in public administration, there are plenty of ways to enhance your current career and set yourself apart from other candidates looking for public administration jobs.

-Anything you can do to get real world experience and improve soft skills like communication, problem solving and customer service, will be key to getting the most out of a master's in public administration and setting you up for career success, Versuk said.
+Anything you can do to get real-world experience and improve soft skills like communication, problem-solving and customer service will be vital to getting the most out of a master's in public administration and setting you up for career success, Versuk said.

 “Everything kind of boils down to psychology,” she said.
 “Whether you’re dealing with an upset resident or a victim of gun violence advocating for policy change, your ability to relate to others is so important.”